Matrix7689/Halma-AI/README.md

 ### input.txt Format

-- **First line:** A string SINGLE or GAME to let you know whether you are playing a single move (and can use all of the available time for it) of playing a full game with potentially many moves.
+- **First line:** A string SINGLE or GAME to let the AI know whether we are playing a single move (and can use all of the available time for it) of playing a full game with potentially many moves.
-- **Second line:** A string BLACK or WHITE indicating which color you play.
+- **Second line:** A string BLACK or WHITE indicating which color the agent will play.
 - **Third line:** A strictly positive floating point number indicating the amount of total play time remaining for the agent.
 - **Next 16 lines:** Description of the game board, with 16 lines of 16 symbols each:
--- W for a grid cell occupied by a white piece
+	* W for a grid cell occupied by a white piece
--- B for a grid cell occupied by a black piece
+	* B for a grid cell occupied by a black piece
--- . (a dot) for an empty grid cell
+	* . (a dot) for an empty grid cell

 Sample input.txt file:
 ```